bsaf/dev-notes/chrome-extensions.md

 You can get to this page by reloading the extension, clicking DETAILS, then 'Extension options'.

 You can reference a .js file from the options page.
-This one sets a clicked colour into chrome.storage:
+This one sets a clicked colour into `chrome.storage`:

 ```
 const kButtonColors = ['#3aa757', '#e8453c', '#f9bb2d', '#4688f1']